turbot/steampipe-plugin-okta/docs/tables/okta_trusted_origin.md

   okta_trusted_origin;
 ```

-### List trusted origins last updated for more than 30 days
+### List trusted origins for more than 30 days since last updated

 ```sql
 select